 - Obtain all evidence from the crash scene in order to help determine the other driver’s liability.
 This includes accident reports, video and photo surveillance from the scene, eyewitness statements, and more.

 - Negotiate with all parties involved, including aggressive insurance carriers, to secure the compensation you need for all accident-related injuries.
 We work with insurance adjusters on a regular basis, and they know that we will encourage our clients to walk away from inadequate settlement offers that do not adequately or fairly compensate them for their losses.

 Alcohol and drug-impaired driving are a major concern on roadways in West Virginia.
-According to the CDC, an average of 120 drunk driving fatalities happen in West Virginia each year year.
+According to the CDC, an average of 120 drunk driving fatalities happen in West Virginia each year.

 The rise in technology has coincided with the rise in distracted driving.
 The most common causes of distracted driving in West Virginia include talking or texting on a cell phone, eating and driving, using a GPS for directions, changing the radio station, or personal grooming.

 Driving while fatigued can be just as dangerous as drunk or distracted driving.
-In many cases, people know they are too tired to drive yet choose to do so anyway.
-Fatigued drivers often swerve across lanes of traffic and run stop signs and stoplights.
+In many cases, people know they are too tired to drive, yet choose to do so anyway.
+Fatigued drivers often swerve across lanes of traffic and run stop signs and stop lights.

 Reckless driving includes a range of driving behaviors, including changing lanes without warning, driving too fast for conditions, tailgating, weaving in and out of traffic, and more.